 Phytophthora is a fungus which favors our cool, wet conditions and also tolerates heat and drought, so you may be correct that the heavy rainfall will intensify the problem.
-Here is a link to additional information about this organism from Oregon State University, which includes guidelines for preventing its spread.
+Here is a link to a September 2011 article from the journal Digger by Niklaus Grunwald, which discusses the origins and spread of the disease.

 Here are some links to PDF documents with further information:

 USDA Forest Service guide information about Phytophthora ramorum (sudden oak death) for forest managers and nursery operators

 Washington Toxics Coalition information on Phytophthora root disease